At a glance

 The US is by far the largest donor, providing almost one-fourth of global ODA

-US ODA-eligible funding dropped by 5% (from US$36.3 billion to US$34.2 billion) between 2017 and 2018 after two years of near equilibrium.
-However, foreign assistance spending (which includes funding for both diplomacy and development through the International Affairs Budget; see ‘Budget structure’ for more details on the US’ development spending) has remained largely unchanged under the Trump administration due to strong Congressional support.
+This total ODA figure is 0.4% lower than in 2018 due to a slight fall in bilateral assistance.
+Foreign assistance spending (which includes ODA and non-ODA funding for both diplomacy and development through the International Affairs Budget; see ‘Budget structure’ for more details on the US’ development spending) has remained largely unchanged under the Trump administration due to strong Congressional support.
 Congress largely rejected the deep cuts to US foreign assistance included in the Trump administration's FY2020 budget request (also known as the president's budget request), setting US funding for development and diplomacy at US$56.6 billion, including base and Overseas Contingency Operations (OCO) funding.
 This represents a small increase of US$469 million (+1%) compared to FY2019 levels.
 However, for the first time in recent history, the final funding level for the International Affairs Budget falls short of the levels approved by the House and Senate.

 US foreign assistance:

 The US does not have a dedicated ODA budget.
 Rather, the federal budget is divided into budget ‘functions’ that include all spending on an issue, sourced from various appropriations bills.
 Most development-related spending is within Budget Function 150, commonly referred to as the International Affairs Budget, which includes ODA-accountable funding and non-ODA money, such as operating embassies, military assistance, and promotion of US exports.